 Our evaluation so far suggests that the programme of support has been a success.
 We were especially pleased to note the extremely good results achieved at both GCSE and A Level in 2022.
 In many cases these were even better than the grades that had been achieved when using Centre Assessed Grades in 2020 and 2021.

-Although we will still use some of the residual funding for resources aimed at aiding catch-up where needed, our main focus will be on additional tuition.
-The vast majority of this tuition will be subject-specific and delivered in-house, although where necessary we shall also utilise external providers.
+Although we still used some of the residual funding for resources aimed at aiding catch-up where needed, our main focus was on additional tuition.
+This was subject-specific and the vast majority was delivered in-house, although where necessary we also utilised external providers.

-We have used a combination of assessment data and feedback from subject and pastoral staff to determine who to target for tuition.
-Tuition will be delivered either one-to-one or in small groups.
-Where we are doing this in-house it will take place in-person, largely after school, although occasionally on weekends.
-Most of the bought-in tuition is delivered virtually.
+We used a combination of assessment data and feedback from subject and pastoral staff to determine who to target for tuition.
+Tuition was delivered either one-to-one or in small groups after school.
+The bought-in tuition was delivered virtually.

 There were three tranches of tuition, one in each term.
 Those in the autumn and spring terms were largely targeted at Years 11 and 13.
 Spring term tutees were those who we could not accommodate in the autumn tranche and those we felt would benefit from a second round of tuition.
 The summer sessions were targeted at Year 10.

 Tuition was provided in the following subjects: Art (Autumn, Spring), Classics (Autumn), Computer Science (Autumn), English (Autumn, Spring, Summer), Food & Nutrition (Autumn), French (Autumn, Spring), Geography (Autumn), German (Autumn, Spring), History (Autumn, Spring, Summer), Mathematics (Autumn, Spring, Summer), Music (Autumn), Physical Education (Autumn), Science (Autumn, Spring)